 Our community-led initiatives are so effective because we create lasting impact by changing the environment in which people live, work, and play.
 Creating a healthier environment is the foundation to reducing healthcare claims and cost, increasing workforce productivity, and changing the culture of well being in the community.
 Changing the environment begins with food policy and built environment policy work, and Phase II of Blue Zones Activate begins that foundational work immediately.

-Phase III is a full Blue Zones community transformation deploys the Life Radius® model—the perfect storm of change with a full focus on people, places, and policy.
+Phase III, a full Blue Zones community transformation, deploys the Life Radius® model—the perfect storm of change with a full focus on people, places, and policy.
 By impacting our manmade surroundings, systems, and social networks, Blue Zones improves the well-being of entire communities.
 As a result, people live longer, better, and communities enjoy lower healthcare costs, improved productivity, and boost national recognition as a great place to live, work, learn, and play.

 “Blue Zones helped our community set amazing, aggressive, and achievable strategies that moved the public health agenda further in ten months than I could have expected in ten years.”